-Teachers in the primary school literacy program each receive extensive training and supplies, transforming them into literacy professionals who will not only educate an entire generation of students, but also encourage their peers to adopt effective teaching methods.
-Principals at participating schools also attend all teacher trainings so that they can both understand the methodology and provide the necessary support to teachers.
+Teachers in the Culture of Reading Program (CORP) receive supplies and participate in extensive professional development that transforms them into literacy professionals who will not only educate an entire generation of students, but also encourage their peers to adopt effective teaching methods.
+Principals at participating schools also attend all of the seminars so that they can both understand the methodology and provide the necessary support to teachers.

 In the textbook and computer projects, training seminars empower teachers to successfully utilize, care for, and maintain the provided materials.
-Principals at these schools receive training in how to collect fees from students and deposit these into their school's revolving fund (described in more detail in the 'Financing' section of this application), which will eventually enable the school to replace their books and computers.
+Principals at these schools receive training in how to ensure that parents are depositing their children's fees into the school's revolving fund (described in more detail in the 'Funding' section below), which will eventually enable the school to replace their books and computers.
 Schools receive ongoing logistical support and follow-up training from CoEd staff.